Registering your pedigree dog or litter of puppies:

 How much does it cost to register?

-The cost is €17 for each puppy to be registered.
+The cost is €17 for each Litter of puppies to be registered, or for any Single dog registration.

 Can you help me find new homes for my puppies?